 If you are wearing your little one in a Soft-Structured Carrier (SSC) they should be nice and snug against you soaking up your body heat.
 The dangling extremities can still get chilly though.
 Heavy boots or shoes should be avoided as they can cut off circulation on dangling legs.
 Adult wool socks that fit up over mittens and to the armpit help keep those wiggling arms warm.

 Hats that cover the ears and go under the chin are a must have for those exposed heads.
 When wearing a baby your exhaled breaths can have condensation that can moisturize your baby’s head and make their head dangerously cold.
 This also holds true for breathing on cold body parts, the moist warm air from your mouth actually causes the skin to become wet and then even more dangerously cold.

 If your baby is in their stroller, they should be nice, warm, and dry with all of these layers and a weather shield or heavy blanket covering the seat.

 If wearing your baby, you can keep extra warm and dry by wearing an extra-large coat that can zip over both of you, buy a jacket extender for your favorite winter coat, or use a cover specially made to tie to your SSC.

-There are many brands to research and most can be found on-line, in second-hand consignments shops, and parent swap groups on social media.
+There are many brands to research and most can be found on-line, in second-hand consignments shops, parent swap groups on social media, or our Hike it Baby Buy n’ Sell forum.
 It may take a few times getting out to see what works for you.
 Start short and sweet with a walk around the block to see how you both do.
-Join in on a local HiB walk and see what other parents are using.
+Join in on a local Hike it Baby walk and see what other parents are using.
 They can help guide you to their favorite Etsy shop or clearance site for most of the items you’d like to buy.
 These are also great things to put on registries for gift ideas!
-Be sure to check the HiB site as well for member discounts on lots of amazing brands!
+Be sure to check the Hike it Baby site as well for member discounts on lots of amazing brands!